What to Eat to Lose Weight: Quality, Quantity & Food Cravings

 Put your pen and paper down for a while as well why you concern yourself with just consuming quality ingredients… that’s all you have to do.

 Enjoy your quantities after you’ve reached a milestone with your weight loss endeavors but remember never to get too caught up counting calories.
 Just be the way nature intended you to be.

-How You Can Eat More and Still Lose Weight
+Can You Eat a Lot and Still Lose Weight?

 When it comes to losing weight, eating more food seems like the exact opposite of what you should do.

 Even as children, we have this intuitive sense that the reason people are overweight is simply that they’re overeating food.
 After all, having four helpings of casserole isn’t the best way to shed the excess pounds.